awaisnisar97/DevSecOps-2-project/README.md

 1. **EC2 Instance Deployment**
    - Launch an **AWS EC2 instance** to host the application locally during the initial testing phase.
-   - The application is containerized using **Docker** to ensure consistent and portable deployments.
+   - The application is containerised using **Docker** to ensure consistent and portable deployments.

 2. **Integrating Security**
    - Use **SonarQube** for static code analysis to identify vulnerabilities and maintain code quality.